-The Navy Federal Credit Union account holders use the Navy Federal routing number.
+Navy Federal Credit Union account holders use the Navy Federal routing number.
 Navy Federal Credit is a dedicated US credit union for the entire Department of Defense employees in the United States.
 That means all Army, Navy, Marine Corps, and Air Force personnel are eligible to become a member of NFCU.
 So if you are a member, you need the NFCU routing number for all your money transfer transactions.
 Learn more about routing numbers articles in the Routing Numbers List.

 The routing number tells the account holder’s bank location in the United States.
-That means the routing number specifies the exact location where you opened your account.
+That means the routing number specifies the exact spot where you opened your account.

-So if you are a Navy Federal account holder in Virginia, California, Georgia, or Maryland, you will be looking at the same routing number.
-Here is your Navy Federal routing number: 256074974.
-This will be the same routing number you will use when you do a national wire transfer and Direct Deposit.
+If you are a Navy Federal account holder in Virginia, California, Georgia, or Maryland, you will be looking at the same routing number.
+For example, here is your Navy Federal routing number: 256074974.
+This will be the same routing number you use when you do a national wire transfer and Direct Deposit.

-This part is important.
+This part is essential.
 You should know that the Navy Federal Credit Union does not have a Swift Code.
 What this means is simple.
 You will not be able to send or receive money internationally using your credit union account.
-As a matter of fact, most credit unions do not have Swift Code.
+Most credit unions do not have Swift Code.
 So this is not entirely a unique case.

-Another way to send or receive money is by contacting your Navy Federal account source and ask for which bank they are connected.
+Another way to send or receive money is by contacting your Navy Federal account source and asking which bank they are connected to.
 Specify your purpose, and they will give you all the details you need to know.
 Then they will forward you to an affiliate or connected bank to process the fund’s transfer.
 The bank will then send the funds to your Navy Federal Credit Union account.
 That’s it.
 It has some work, but it is doable, and it is possible.

-Well, here is a trick when you next want to provide your NFCU routing number.
-In case you are a forgetful fellow, we have a simple trick for you.
-Did you know that you can find the Navy Federal routing number just by looking at your checking account?
+Here is a trick when you next want to provide your NFCU routing number.
+If you are a forgetful fellow, we have a simple trick for you.
+Did you know that you can find the Navy Federal routing number by looking at your checking account?
 To be specific, your routing number is printed on all of your checks.

 So if you have your checkbook right now, all you have to do is look at the bottom left corner of the check.
 It should be the first nine-digit set.
-It is also called ABA routing number or the Transit routing number.
+It is also called the ABA routing number or the Transit routing number.
 It is just next to your account number.
 There you have it.
-When you next need your routing number, and you are offline, get your checkbook.
-It is there and will always be.
+Next time, when you need your routing number and offline, get your checkbook, and you will find it there.

-We hope that this has given you some clarification on the NFCU routing number and why you need to provide it on some of your financial transactions.
-So next time, write it down or perhaps use your checkbook to see and remember it.
+We hope this article has clarified the NFCU routing number and why you need to provide it on some of your financial transactions.
+So next time, write it down, or perhaps use your checkbook to see and remember it.